Sharrif Floyd: Coaching career

 After Floyd retired from playing football, he returned to his hometown of Philadelphia and quickly realized his interest in coaching after accepting an offer to be the defensive coordinator for Benjamin Franklin High School in 2019.
 Two years later, he accepted an offer from Dan Mullen to be a volunteer student assistant at Florida, Floyd's alma mater.
 Floyd spent the 2021 and 2022 seasons working as an undergraduate student assistant at Florida, assisting with the defensive line, while simultaneously completing his bachelor's degree.
 Additionally, Floyd interned for the Dallas Cowboys during their 2022 training camp as part of the Bill Walsh Diversity Coaching Fellowship, working with his former Florida defensive coordinator, then-Cowboys defensive coordinator Dan Quinn.
 Floyd returned to Florida in August, retaining his role as a student assistant coach for the remainder of the 2022 season.
 He graduated from Florida with a bachelor's degree in sociology in May 2023.

 On February 19, 2023, Floyd was hired by the Cowboys in a full-time role as an assistant defensive line and defensive quality control coach.
 On February 15, 2024, he was hired by the Washington Commanders as an assistant defensive line coach, again reuniting with Quinn, who had recently been named head coach of the Commanders.
+Following the 2025 season and the hiring of Daronte Jones as the team's new defensive coordinator, Floyd was not retained as part of the defensive staff and let go on January 31, 2026.

+On July 7, 2026, Floyd was announced as the defensive line coach for the Georgetown Hoyas.